 Can’t afford heavy equipment?
-Then stick to small gardening tools or your muscles.
-Besides, you’ll reap the calming benefits of gardening better if you get your own hands dirty.
+Then stick to small gardening tools or your own bare hands.
+Besides, you’ll reap the calming benefits of gardening even more if you get your own hands dirty.

-Speaking of small things, if you have a small space for gardening, there is also no reason to worry.
+If your garden itself is small, then similarly, don’t worry.
 There are several tricks to make it appear bigger than it really is.

 At the end of the day, it’s all about making the garden your own.